 Well, if your company plans to stick around, the answer is a clear no. It’s simply not good enough to chart out a conversion rate over time and feel safe if the line goes up.

-Sure, CR is a great metric to put on your dashboard, but without interpretation, it doesn’t offer much more than the other vanity metrics.
+Sure, CRO looks great on your dashboard, but without interpretation, it doesn’t offer much more than the other vanity metrics.

 A big part of today’s companies is understanding the importance of building and nurturing relationships.
 It’s getting more and more important to have good reviews, to delight customers, and to take care of them post-purchase.
 The real question is how to measure and improve the feel of these post-purchase touchpoints.
 Each business needs to find a way to make building relationships important to their employees.
 And emphasizing conversion rates will just not do anymore.